DOWingard/kubernetes-microservices-sim/README.md

-# Dr Droid - Microservices Demo with Kubernetes & Observability
+# Microservices Demo with Kubernetes & Observability

 A complete implementation of Google's microservices-demo deployed on Kubernetes with traffic simulation, metrics collection, and visualization in Grafana.